Astrophysical Observations of a Dark Matter-Baryon Fifth Force: Limits from NS Temperature Observations

 \subsection{Limits}

-Here we present limits based on \Eq{eq: limit} for the coldest presently known NS \cite{Guillot_2019}, a slow, isolated pulsar located about $170 \pc$ from Earth, with temperature ${T_{\text{s}, i}}_\text{max}^{\text{meas}} = 42,000\K$ and age $t_\text{NS} = 0.3 \Gyr$.
+Here we present limits based on \Eq{eq: limit} for the coldest presently known NS \cite{Guillot_2019}, a slow, isolated pulsar located about $170 \pc$ from Earth, with the observation upper limit on temperature ${T_{\text{s}, i}}_\text{max}^{\text{meas}} = 42,000\K$ and age $t_\text{NS} = 0.3 \Gyr$.
 Without additional sources of heating, this NS should have cooled to temperatures below 1000~\text{K} within the first 10\% of its life.
+Here we emphasize that the value ${T_{\text{s}, i}}_\text{max}^{\text{meas}} = 42,000\K$ is an upper limit based on telescope observations, and is expected to tighten as observational techniques improve.
 The four panels in \Fig{fig: kinetic heating panel} show limits for four different force ranges, $\lambda$, spanning our range of interest.
 The thick black \emph{tidal heating} limit lines result from our estimate of $\dot E_\text{kin}$ in \Eq{eq: Ekin tidal}, as described in Secs.~\ref{subsec: graze}-\ref{subsec: captured}.
 The thick red \emph{maximal kinetic heating} line results when an order one fraction of NS-transiting DM deposit their entire available energy over a NS lifetime, with a heating rate as in \Eq{eq: Ekinmax}, requiring assistance from short-range forces as described in \Sec{subsec: max capture}.
 We employed our analytic estimate of the impact parameter in Eqs.~\ref{eq: b inner}-\ref{eq: b} to calculate the relevant fluxes (Eqs.~\ref{eq: N dot graze} and \ref{eq: cap N dot}), and the limits assume asymptotic DM density $\rhoDM = 0.4 \GeV/\cm^3$, a Maxwellian speed distribution peaked at $v_p \sim 10^{-3}$, and typical NS parameters ${G M \over R} \approx 0.2$, $R \approx 10 \km$.
 Below we explain the scaling of the limits, starting with the high-mass behavior and working to lower masses.

 \tcf{\bar{t}_\text{c}} \rhof{\bar{\rho}_X} \rf{\bar{R}} \vpf{\bar{v}_p} \gmf{\overline{G M}} \Mf{\bar{M}} \Tf{\bar{T}}